Robert Yerachmiel Sniderman

 BFA, Writing for Media, Publication and Performance, Pratt Institute, 2009

-Sniderman's visual and performance art, poems, art criticism, and essays have appeared in journals, anthologies, monographs, and exhibition catalogues including Visible Binary (2022), Zachęta Online Magazine (2021), Paranoia TV Catalogue (2021), The Moral Triangle: Germans, Israelis, Palestinians (2020), The Offing (2019), The Volta (2015), and Emergency Index Vol. 3 (2013).
-He is an editor at the Jewish art and politics journal PROTOCOLS and a PhD candidate at the School for the Contemporary Arts of Simon Fraser University where he is finishing his practice-based dissertation, Walking in Ethnocidal Places.
+Sniderman's visual and performance art, poems, art criticism, and essays have appeared in journals, anthologies, monographs, and exhibition catalogues including L'Internationale Online (2025), The Berlin Left (2024), Art Unlimited (2024), Breaking the Glass: A Contemporary Jewish Poetry Anthology (2023), The Hopkins Review (2023), Visible Binary (2022), Zachęta Online Magazine (2021), Paranoia TV (2021), The Moral Triangle: Germans, Israelis, Palestinians (2020), The Offing (2019), The Volta (2015), and Emergency Index Vol. 3 (2013).
+In 2023-24, he served as Visiting Professor at the Institut für Kunst im Kontext (Institute for Art in Context), Universität der Künste (University of the Arts) Berlin.